1937 tour of Germany by the Duke and Duchess of Windsor: Meeting Hitler

-The historian Volker Ullrich argues that Hitler seems to have been flattered that the Windsors wanted to see him.
+Historian Volker Ullrich argues that Hitler seems to have been flattered that the Windsors wanted to see him.
 Weidemann later said that he had rarely seen Hitler "so relaxed and animated as during that visit".
 The meeting concerned the British government since it appeared to be almost an informal summit.
-Three days earlier, Hitler had been telephoned by the future British Foreign Secretary, Lord Halifax, regarding Germany's expansionist policies.
+Three days earlier, Hitler had been telephoned by future British Foreign Secretary, Lord Halifax, regarding Germany's expansionist policies.
 Halifax had pressed the benefits of a mutual understanding between their two countries.
-The Windsors' visit soon after, says Sebba, probably encouraged Hitler to see Windsor as an ally.
-Windsor later said that he had thought Hitler was "a somewhat ridiculous figure, with his theatrical posturings and his bombastic pretensions", and he denied to his wife that he and Hitler had discussed politics at all.
+The Windsors' visit soon after, says Sebba, probably encouraged Hitler to see Edward as an ally.
+Edward later said that he had thought Hitler was "a somewhat ridiculous figure, with his theatrical posturings and his bombastic pretensions", and he denied to his wife that he and Hitler had discussed politics at all.
 The Duke's interpreter, Dudley Forwood, also put down his different recollection of what was said by writing how "my Master said to Hitler the Germans and the British races are one, they should always be one.
 They are of Hun origin."

-The Duke and the Duchess spent the last night of their tour back in Munich, where they stayed at the Vier Jahreszeiten Hotel; the Duke received some personal guests.
+The Duke and Duchess spent the last night of their tour back in Munich, where they stayed at the Vier Jahreszeiten Hotel; the Duke received some personal guests.
 One of them was a Kreisleiter of the Nazi Party, who had previously been Master of Ceremonies for Grand Duke Adolphus Frederick VI of Mecklenburg-Strelitz, a personal friend of the Duke's father.
 The main event was a dinner given by Rudolf and Ilse Hess and attended by high-ranking Nazi officials.
 Petropoulos comments that although there are no records of what may have been discussed at the dinner, "it is striking that the Duke and Hess, both future advocates of a negotiated peace, had the opportunity to spend the evening together and review the Windsors' tour".
 Ilse Hess later told how at one point, the Duke and her husband had been gone for over an hour.
 She found them in an upstairs games room.
 There, Hess had a large collection of model ships, and he and the Duke were "excitedly" re-enacting a World War I naval battle.